renpy/renpy/sphinx/source/config.rst

     See :ref:`Automatic Voice <automatic-voice>` for more details.

+.. var:: config.voice_stop_menu = True

+    If False, The voice does not stop playing when entering menus (navigation and history screens).

 .. var:: config.autosave_callback = None

     A callback or list of callbacks that will be called after each time a